-Works could potentially start in Spring 2023 and take around 8 months to complete.
-A high level initial programme is detailed in section 12.2.
+Works will start in March 2023 and take 60 weeks to complete.
+A high level programme is shown in section 12.2.

-The key benefits of the project would be the protection of a Grade A listed building and the reopening of the museum.
+The key benefits of the project would be the protection of a Grade A listed building and the opportunity for the museum to reopen.
 The scaffolding will appear unsightly and there will be minor disruption to the access through the adjacent lane.
 The scaffolding will also encroach on to the pavement.
+These are only short term issues.